Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-mist/rules/_index.md

 {{% rules-block id="objective" heading="Objective" icon="objective" icontint="blue" %}}

-The game ends as soon as the whole board has been explored _or_ nobody can move anymore.

-Check the entire path that you walked.
+The game ends as soon as **nobody can move anymore**.
+Each player checks the entire path that they walked.
 Sum the values of all squares: **highest score wins**!

 {{% /rules-block %}}